Podcast Index

 The systematic purification of intellectual, emotional, and instinctive centres after recognition has occurred.
 Seeing has happened.
 Living has not yet aligned.

-This series moves through friction rather than illumination.
-Each episode exposes one mechanical structure that prevents integration: buffers, inner talking, identification, resentment, tension, appetite, chief feature.
 The arc progresses through four movements: entering the fire, intellectual purification, emotional purification, and structural exposure.
 The work is precise and grounded.
 No transcendence is promised.
 Each episode removes one obstruction and conserves force.

 Refinement under pressure.